Writing 5 Registration

 Students who did not get into their first choice during initial course election choose another Writing 5 class from among those with space available during the course changes period prior to the start of classes.
 Students enrolled in Writing 5 may use the online registration system to switch into a different section of Writing 5, as long as there is space available, during the course changes period or during the add-drop period in the first week of classes.

 The details on the schedule for initial course election, course changes period, and add-drop period for a given term can be found on the Registrar's website.
-Advice on switching among Writing 5 courses during the course changes and add-drop periods can be found on our website on our switch page.

 Writing 5 class size is limited to 16 to allow for individualized attention.
 Enrollment above the limit is never allowed in a Writing 5 course.
 Open slots are first-come, first-served.
 No waiting lists are maintained.